 - Only for a cementless femoral stem implantation, these indications are appropriate according to the following classifications: type 1, 2A and 2B of the Paprosky classification.

 Contraindications of the Libra® stem range are as follows:

-- Severe muscular, neurological or vascular deficiencies affecting the extremity concerned.
+- Severe muscular, neurological, or vascular deficiency affecting the concerned limb

-- Bone destruction or loss, or poor bone quality likely to affect implant stability, severe osteoporosis, major deformity of the joint to be replaced, local bone tumours.
+- Bone degradation or bone loss, or poor bone quality likely to affect the stability of the implant